gleasonw/gallica-grapher/README.md

 This tool exists thanks to the wondrously open and interesting Gallica API, a product of the French National archives.
 I used the API for undergraduate research on 19th century French culture.
 Now that I have graduated, time is plentiful, and I'm trying my hand at making a website out of it.
+Pull requests and feedback are welcome.

 www.gallicagrapher.com